geziefer/dart/doc/widget-tests-documentation.md

 **Test Class**: `menu_widget_test.dart`

 **Test Cases**:
-- Various menu functionality tests (specific test cases not detailed in the examined portion)

-**What is tested**: Menu widget functionality, navigation logic, and controller management.
+- Menu games comprehensive data validation
+- Menu game type categorization logic
+- Menu widget game difficulty progression business logic
+- Menu widget comprehensive parameter validation

+**What is tested**: Menu widget functionality, navigation logic, controller management, and game categorization.
+Tests verify the consolidated FinishQuest game structure (single game with ID 'FQ' instead of multiple range-specific games), "Frei" placeholder games pointing to 501x5 checkout, and proper MenuItem validation for all 20 games in the 4x5 grid layout.

 ## Test Coverage Summary

 The widget tests provide comprehensive coverage of:
-- Game logic validation for all dart games
+- Game logic validation for all dart games (215 total tests)
 - Input validation and error handling
 - Undo functionality across all games
 - Statistics calculation and persistence
-- Game state management
+- Game state management including range selection dialogs
 - Edge cases and boundary conditions
 - Controller initialization and dependency injection
 - Storage operations and data persistence
+- Dialog workflows including pre-game selection dialogs
+- Consolidated game structures and placeholder game functionality

-Each test ensures that the business logic functions correctly independent of the UI implementation, providing confidence in the core game mechanics and data handling.
+Each test ensures that the business logic functions correctly independent of the UI implementation, providing confidence in the core game mechanics, dialog interactions, and data handling.
+The tests have been updated to handle the new consolidated FinishQuest game with range selection dialog and the "Frei" placeholder games.